Victoria Villarroel Stuns In Black Lace Savage X Fenty Lingerie

 In the second photo, Victoria pressed her arms up against her chest, further enhancing her cleavage, and she had taken the flower out of her hair.
 Then, the third picture showed a closeup of the model’s taut midsection, sunkissed skin, and breasts with the gorgeous flower hiding some of them.

-The model’s followers shared the love with more than 154,000 Instagrammers hit the like button, and over 730 left a comment for her.
+The model’s followers shared the love with more than 154,000 Instagrammers hit the like button, and more than 730 left a comment for her.
 The flame and heart emoji seemed to indicate that most of them thought the lingerie was hot.

 “I thought this was Kylie,” declared one fan who seemed to confuse Victoria with her boss Kylie Jenner.